How to Dye Your Hair Two-Toned Gray and Red: Review of Ion Color Brilliance Titanium and Manic Panic Wildfire

 - Take down the bottom part of your hair and prepare to add dye to it.
-A buddy may need to help you with this step.
+A buddy may need to help you.
 My boyfriend helped me with this step.

-- Repeat step 4 and 5 until your hair is saturated.
+- Repeat steps 4 and 5 until your hair is saturated.
 Pin hair into a bun on the back of your head within the red section.